-The total pension liability in the July 1, 2015 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the July 1, 2016 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.60% per year

-Salary Increase 3.25 %, average, including inflation

-Investment Rate of Return 7.65%, net of pension plan investment expense, including inflation
+Inflation 2.60% per year Salary Increase 3.25%, average, including inflation Investment Rate of Return 7.60%, net of pension plan investment expense, including inflation

 Mortality rates were based on the Generational RP-2000 with Projection Scale BB.
-The actuarial assumptions used in the July 1, 2015, valuation were based on the results of an actuarial experience study for the period July 1, 2008, through June 30, 2013.
+The actuarial assumptions used in the July 1, 2016, valuation were based on the results of an actuarial experience study for the period July 1, 2008, through June 30, 2013.
 The long-term expected rate of return on pension plan investments was not based on historical returns, but instead is based on a forward-looking capital market economic model.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
 Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption.
-The target allocation, as outlined in the FRS Plan's investment policy, and best estimates of arithmetic and geometric real rates of return for each major asset class are summarized in the following table:
+The target allocation, as outlined in the FRS Plan's investment policy, and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Compound

-Annual Annual

-Target Arithmetic (Geometric) Standard
+Long-term Expected Real

-Asset Class Allocation Return Return Deviation
+Asset Class Allocation Target Rate of Return

-Cash 1.0% 3.2% 3.1% 1.7%
+Cash 1.0% 3.0%

-Fixed income 18.0% 4.8% 4.7% 4.7%
+Fixed Income 18.0% 4.7%

-Global equity 53.0% 8.5% 7.2% 17.7%
+Global equity 53.0% 8.1%

-Real estate (property) 10.0% 6.8% 6.2% 12.0%
+Real estate (property) 10.0% 6.4%

-Private equity 6.0% 11.9% 8.2% 30.0%
+Private equity 6.0% 11.5%

-Strategic investments 12.0% 6.7% 6.1% 11.4%
+Strategic investments 12.0% 6.1%

-2 22/

-Assumed inflation - Mean 2.6% 1.9%
+Total 100.0%